IHC Chief Justice Clarifies Remarks in Exchange with Imaan Mazar

 Imaan Mazar, IHC Chief justice

-On Friday, Chief Justice Sardar Muhammad Sarfraz Dogar of the Islamabad High Court (IHC) issued a clarification concerning his alleged comments made during a conversation with prominent rights activist and attorney Imaan Zainab Mazari-Hazir the day before, stating that his statements were taken “out of context.”
+Chief Justice Sardar Muhammad Sarfraz Dogar of the Islamabad High Court (IHC) has clarified his recent remarks made during a conversation with rights activist and attorney Imaan Zainab Mazari-Hazir.
+On Friday, he explained that his comments had been taken out of context.

-The exchange occurred during the hearing regarding the request to remove rights activist Mahrang Baloch’s name from the Exit Control List, during which Justice Dogar cautioned Mazari about potential contempt of court proceedings for allegedly labeling him a ‘dictator’.
+During a hearing on lifting Mahrang Baloch’s Exit Control List restriction, Justice Dogar cautioned Mazari about potential contempt of court charges after she reportedly labeled him a ‘dictator’.

-Additionally, it has been reported that during the exchange yesterday, Justice Dogar also addressed Mazari’s husband, Hadi Ali Chatha, saying: ‘Hadi sahib, make her understand; if I get hold of her someday…’
+In the exchange, Justice Dogar addressed Mazari’s husband, Hadi Ali Chatha, saying, ‘Hadi sahib, make her understand; if I get hold of her someday…’

 Newsletter